bottom-up-academic-integrity/document-open-letter-2025/content.typ

 We welcome the outcome, but it *does not go far enough*.

 When there is a credible risk of contributing to atrocity crimes, institutions have a legal and moral duty to act—*even in the absence of full certainty*.
-This is the core of the *precautionary principle*, embedded inThe UN Guiding Principles on Business and Human Rights, OECD due diligence frameworks, and Dutch and international law on genocide and war crimes.
+This is the core of the *precautionary principle*, embedded in The UN Guiding Principles on Business and Human Rights, OECD due diligence frameworks, and Dutch and international law on genocide and war crimes.
 A clearer line must be drawn, integrity requires urgent action, not delay.

 *What the precautionary policy means for TU Delft* is clear: